rust-lang/book/nostarch/chapter03.md

 }
 ```

-Save and run the program using `cargo run`: you should receive an error
+Save and run the program using `cargo run`.
+You should receive an error
 message, as shown in this output:

 ```bash